adamchainz/seporaitis.github.com/_posts/2014-02-12-an-essay-for-aspiring-software-engineer.md

 Lithuania, but I think the main point I tried to make is universal._

-It all started with another blog post written by a person, who had studied computer science, does not work as a programmer, but works in IT.
+It all started with another blog post written by a person, who had studied computer science, does not work as a programmer, but has career in IT.
 I thought that I could walk through similar points she makes, providing my perspective, because I also work in IT and as they say - "I have seen some things."

 ## Questions